Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 The analysis model is the linear regression of TFR on NER, where the quantity of interest $Q = \beta_1$ is the regression coefficient on NER in the regression

 For each replication of each experiment, the analysis model is estimated using only the country-years that were simulated as missing and where TFR $>2.5$.
-We also conducted analysis model validation using a random intercept model for TFR on NER, results of which are available in the Appendix.
+We also conducted analysis model validation using a random intercept model for TFR on NER, results of which are available in Section 4 of the Supplementary Material (\cite{LiuRaftery2025}).

+In this validation exercise, the analysis model is uncongenial to all imputation models considered due to the omission of the analysis model outcome variable $\mathbf{Z} = \text{TFR}$ from the imputation models.
+This reflect our motivating setting where analysis of the multiply imputed values occurs independently from multiple imputation, and information about the outcome variable is not known during the imputation task.
+For comparison purposes, we also consider a data augmentation algorithm based on MINTS to represent the setting where imputation of missing values and estimation of the substantive analysis model can be conducted simultaneously.